Kenneth Wayne Brewer papers

 Immediate Source of Acquisition

 The Kenneth W. Brewer Papers were given to Utah State University Special Collections and Archives by Dr. Brewer in four donations.
-The first was in 1997, and included ten boxes of poetry, photographs, and books, both of his own poetry and of the Beat generation.
+The first was in 1997 and included ten boxes of poetry, photographs, and books, both of his own poetry and of the Beat Generation.
 The second donation was in 1998 and was more poetry and personal writing.
 The third collection was seven boxes in 2000 after Dr. Brewer's retirement and included more books and much of the correspondence and personal information.
-The addendum material contained sevn boxes and was donated to Utah State University Special Collections and Archives in 2006 after Dr. Brewer's death.
+The addendum material contained seven boxes and was donated to Utah State University Special Collections and Archives in 2006 after Dr. Brewer's death.

 Separated Materials